BlueJay0352/CTFWalkthroughs/SpottedInTheWild/README.md

 ### 1. Which application was used to download the malicious file?
 ---

-Now where to start and what should we be looking for?
 The lab points us in the direction of a WinRaR file (Preliminary analysis by the IT department has identified a potential compromise linked to an exploited vulnerability in **WinRAR** software)

 I list all the .rar files so see where this possible rar file is located.